-[The COVID pandemic was] very difficult on everyone.
+The last year and a half [during Covid] has been very difficult on everyone.
 As an HR professional, don't forget to take care of yourself.
 I'm hearing from many of our colleagues that they are very burned out.